 2. tadpole.
 Fold the upper body over the thighs with the hips settled toward the heels.
 Extend the arms forward.

 2(a). twisting tadpole.
 From tadpole, walk the hands over to the right any amount that allows for sensation to be felt along the side body.
 Repeat on the left side.

-3. inside dragon.
+3. inside the dragon.
 Step the right foot forward, planting the hands inside the right leg on the floor or on blocks to target the hip flexor of the back leg, and possibly the groin/inner thigh of the left leg.
 Hands can be placed on the inside of the right foot, and the foot walked out wide to allow for sensation in the right groin.

 3(a). twisting dragon.
-From inside dragon, place the right hand on the right thigh and begin to rotate the torso, inviting a heaviness to the back leg, which may create a different line of sensation along the left thigh.
+From inside the dragon, place the right hand on the right thigh and begin to rotate the torso, inviting a heaviness to the back leg, which may create a different line of sensation along the left thigh.
 As the right leg is gently abducted, the foot may peel off the ground, and there may be more sensation along the inner line of the right leg.
-Left hand or forearm is on the floor or a block.
+The left hand or forearm is on the floor or a block.
 Repeat 3 and 3(a) on the left.